FREMONT TOYOTA PRESENTS: THE BACKYARD

 WILDERNESS REGULATIONS

 Note that professional filming is not allowed within the Cloud Peak Wilderness, and therefore, all of the filming for The Backyard takes place outside of the wilderness boundary, in the Bighorn National Forest.
-Please remember to practice good leave no trace principals, and leave the wilderness, as well as the forest, in the same condition you found it, so that those who come next may experience it the same way you did.
+Please remember to practice good leave no trace principles, and leave the wilderness, as well as the forest, in the same condition you found it, so that those who come next may experience it the same way you did.

 Click here for more information on wilderness regulations via the US Forest Service.